Run by School of Health Sciences

 • Revision of anatomy and pathophysiology of the lower limb • Develop understanding of the aetiology of lower limb ulceration using a holistic vascular assessment approach • Understand the use of the most recent venous leg ulceration pathways and regimes • Develop awareness that Doppler is only one part of a holistic venous leg assessment to include interpretation of results and understand the limitations of this technology. • Develop understanding and competency in compression therapy management of the lower limb for venous lower leg ulceration • Understand and demonstrate the importance of leg health by increasing practitioner awareness of interventions and strategies they can use to engage patients within these strategies to increase leg health promotion.

 Basic understanding of the facts and principles specific to the topics covered in the module.
 Basic understanding and demonstration of application and process of appropriate holistic venous leg assessment and management and with limited identification of leg health promotion.
 Written work does not contain a large number of computational errors.
 Demonstrate an attempt to present relevant links to theory and practice.
 Referencing in text and reference list in APA style will or may contain some errors.
+All elements must be passed to be successful in completion of this module.

 Demonstrates some understanding of the facts and principles specific to the topics covered in the module.
 Demonstrates some understanding and demonstration of application and process of appropriate holistic venous leg assessment and management and with some identification of leg health promotion.
 Written work contains limited computational errors.
 Demonstrates some accurate arguments with some original interpretation and with some relevant links to theory and practice.
 Referencing in text and reference list in APA style will contain few errors.